 Soil and Water Conservation Society

 The Illini Foresters is open to all students interested in the conservation and management of natural resources.
-The club is involved with and actively participates in many university, college, departmental, and community activities, including volunteer maintenance and cleanup in local parks, controlled burning of tall grass prairies, planting trees, guiding trail walks, assisting local landowners with forest land management plans, providing a forest land stewardship display and giving away tree seedlings during the College of ACES ExploreACES, and annually awarding a book scholarship to an undergraduate student.
-A major club activity is participation with ten other universities in the annual Midwestern Foresters Conclave, a competition in traditional forester's skills such as log rolling, speed chopping, buck-sawing, and tree identification.
-Social events and activities include camping, canoeing and skiing trips, bonfires, and an annual awards banquet.
-The Illini Foresters funds all of its yearly activities by selling Christmas trees in early December.
+Prior activities included volunteer maintenance and cleanup in local parks, controlled burning of tall grass prairies, planting trees, guiding trail walks, assisting local landowners with forest land management plans, participation with other universities in the annual Midwestern Foresters Conclave, and selling Christmas trees in early December.